Huegoxaga/notes/theory/ml.md

   - If the number of epochs is too small the model will be underfitting, If the number of epochs is too large the model will be overfitting.
     - The best number of epochs will make the test set and the model have the best performance, this is called the Goldilocks point.
     - Early Stopping is the algorithm for finding the Goldilocks point, hence determine the best number of epochs to train the model.
+      - It can be set to stop whenever accurancy decreace, or when accurancy doesn't improve in the next 10 or 20 epoch.
 - Learning rate
+  - can be a value from 0.1 - 0.00001
+  - It controls how fast weight changes during gradient descent.
+  - 0.01 suggested starting value.
+  - If to small it will take longer steps to find the best weight, if too big the algorithm might not be able to find the best weight.
+  - Learning rate decay is an algorithm that helps the model to find the best weight.
+    - it can decrease the learning rate linearly or exponentially after a certain epochs.
+    - Adaptive Learning Rate changes learning rate dynamically based on the data and training result after each epoch.
 - Minibatch size
+  - It is 2^n and it can be anywhere from 1 - 256, 32 is a good starting point, then 64, 128, 256.
+  - Larger batch size requires more computational resources, and it might cause out of memory errors.
+  - Smaller batch size helps preventing the weight to be found at local minima, and it will be slow.